top of page

 For most of us, spring can't come too soon.
 Since everyone is already thinking about spring, speech-language pathologists may want to include spring activities in their speech therapy sessions.

-If you know you want to include a spring theme in your speech therapy sessions but would prefer to narrow the topic a bit, I've got plenty of ways you can do just that.
+If you know you want to include a spring theme in your speech therapy sessions but would prefer to narrow the topic a bit, I've got plenty of ways to do just that.

 Here are some of my favorite spring themes that not only engage students but also provide a rich context for creating lesson plans that target articulation and language goals.